lsst/dp1_lsst_io/docs/tutorials/portal/301/portal-301-1.rst

 **2.3.
 Execute the ADQL query for deep coadd images.**
 Copy-paste the following ADQL query into the query box and click "Search" at lower left.
-This query will retrieve all images of subtype ``deep_coadd`` that contain the central coordinates of the 47 Tuc field.
+This query will retrieve all images of subtype ``deep_coadd`` that cover the west of the 47 Tuc field, avoiding saturated regions near the center.

 .. code-block:: SQL